mynofapjourney/mynofapjourney.github.io/README.md

 # Day 4 - Monday, June 5, 2023
 The holiday was very relaxing until now.
 We spent a lot of time in nature.
 Sadly, we didn't have any sex.

-If I observe the fantasies which ran through my mind now and then while outside yesterday, I realise that I have a tendency towards sadistic thoughts and imaginations.
+If I observe the sexual fantasies which ran through my mind now and then while outside yesterday, I realise that I have a tendency towards sadistic thoughts and imaginations.

+Oh and I also want to mention that I created a new reddit account: I am u/mynofapjourney2023.
+You can get in contact with me via reddit if you like.